-V. Review by the Commission
+VI.
+Review by the Commission

 - A. General Review of a Modeling Organization.
 For any modeling organization seeking the Commission's determination of acceptability, the Commission may request a meeting with the modeling organization prior to the Commission's review of the modeler's compliance with the Standards.
 The meeting may provide a general discussion about the model or its readiness for review and will also give the Commission and the modeler an opportunity to address any other issues.
 This meeting may be conducted concurrently with the meeting to determine acceptability.
 If trade secrets used in the design and construction of the hurricane loss model are anticipated to be discussed, such discussions will be in a closed meeting. - B. Meeting to Determine Acceptability.
 The Commission will meet at a properly noticed public meeting to determine the acceptability of a new or existing model once the modeling organization has provided all required material and the Professional Team has concluded its on-site review or any additional verification review.
+If the Commission Chair determines that more preparation time is needed by Commission members, he/she may reschedule the meeting date to review a model for acceptability, taking into consideration public notice requirements, the availability of a quorum of Commission members, the availability of a meeting room, and the availability of the particular modeler.